devPatreek/patreek-web/FIX_WWW_ADS_TXT.md

 ## After Fix

-Once `www.patreek.com/ads.txt` is accessible, Ezoic should be able to verify your site and the 403 "Monetization not allowed" error should disappear.
+Once `www.patreek.com/ads.txt` is accessible, ad networks should be able to verify your site.